Kanahiro/MbglHelper/README.md

         'layers':[]
     }
 });
-let mbglWrapper = new MbglWrapper(map)
+let mbglHelper = new MbglHelper(map)
 ```

 ## APIs

 ### Layer Importing
-Correspondingly to the basemap, this wrapper think user-importing-maps through this as OVERLAY.
+Correspondingly to the basemap, this helper think user-importing-maps through this as OVERLAY.

 #### Raster